Weather Underground: "Days of Rage"

 For the next two days, the Weathermen held no rallies or protests.
 Supporters of the RYM II movement, led by Klonsky and Noel Ignatin, held peaceful rallies in front of the federal courthouse, an International Harvester factory, and Cook County Hospital.
 The largest event of the Days of Rage took place on Friday, October 9, when RYM II led an interracial march of 2,000 people through a Spanish-speaking part of Chicago.

-On October 10, the Weatherman attempted to regroup and resume their demonstrations.
-About 300 protesters marched through The Loop, Chicago's main business district, watched by a double-line of heavily armed police.
+On October 10, the Weathermen attempted to regroup and resume their demonstrations.
+About 300 protesters marched through The Loop, Chicago's main business district, watched by a double line of heavily armed police.
 The protesters suddenly broke through the police lines and rampaged through the Loop, smashing the windows of cars and stores.
 The police were prepared, and quickly isolated the rioters.
 Within 15 minutes, more than half the crowd had been arrested.

 The Days of Rage cost Chicago and the state of Illinois about $183,000 ($100,000 for National Guard expenses, $35,000 in damages, and $20,000 for one injured citizen's medical expenses).
 Most of the Weathermen and SDS leaders were now in jail, and the Weathermen would have to pay over $243,000 for their bail.